laureanray/system-programming-with-go/README.md

 # system-programming-with-go
-playground for system programming with go (book)
+playground for system programming with go (book here: https://g.co/kgs/ydHQTB)

 # time i spent on this project